Resources related to “What is a constitution?”:

-- The constitution, first, serves as the supreme law of the land.
+- The Constitution serves as the supreme law of the land.

-- Second, it provides a framework for a government.
+- It provides a framework for a government.

-- Third, a constitution acts as a legitimate way to both grant and limit the powers of government officials.
+- The Constitution acts as a legitimate way to both grant and limits the powers of government officials.

-A constitution will also establish and state the rights, privileges, and duties of the citizens of the country.
-With the rights of the citizenry spelled out in the constitution, citizens can expect to have these rights guaranteed and not be denied from them without legal due process.
+A constitution will also establish and state the rights, privileges, and duties of the country’s citizens.
+With the rights of the citizenry spelled out in the Constitution, citizens can expect to have these rights guaranteed and not be denied without legal, due process.

-An important function of a constitution is to direct the state and federal governments in making legislation.
-It does this by laying out the procedures for the functions of legislation, administration, and the execution of the mechanics of the government.
+An essential function of a constitution is to direct the state and federal governments in making legislation.
+It does this by laying out procedures for the roles of legislation, administration, and the execution of the mechanics of the government.

 A constitution provides for a system of judicial review to ensure the constitutionality of legislation.

 Finally, a constitution acts as a check against the misuse of power by providing for accountability of the government and the representatives working in the government to the citizens of the country.

 Arguably, the most important function of a constitution is to provide for a set of fundamental rights to the country’s citizens.
 The safeguard of these fundamental rights is ensured by listing those rights and the checks and balances of the governmental structure and the separation of powers that protect those rights.

 Why does a country need a constitution?